Giskard-AI/giskard/docs/open_source/scan/scan_llm/index.md

 ## Before starting

 In the following example, we illustrate the procedure using **OpenAI** and **Azure OpenAI**; however, please note that our platform supports a variety of language models.
-For details on configuring different models, visit our [Setting Up Language Models page](#)
+For details on configuring different models, visit our [🤖 Setting up the LLM Client page](../../open_source/setting_up/index.md)

 Before starting, make sure you have installed the LLM flavor of Giskard: